psi4/psi4/doc/sphinxman/source/cfour.rst

   explicit setting of those those keywords, whether contradicting or concurring, takes priority (halts never generated).
 The following are some concrete examples.
-For the moment, click the source button at :py:func:`qcdb.cfour.muster_modelchem` for details of what keywords get set.
+For the moment, click the source button at muster_modelchem for details of what keywords get set.

   * runs in vcc since that's Cfour's default for cc_program ::